trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.rst

 TASK
 ^^^^

-A ``TASK`` retry policy instructs Trino to retry individual query :ref:`tasks <trino-concept-task>` in the event of failure.
+A ``TASK`` retry policy instructs Trino to retry individual query :ref:`tasks
+<trino-concept-task>` in the event of failure.
+You must configure an
+:ref:`exchange manager <fte-exchange-manager>` to use the task retry policy.
 This policy is recommended when executing large batch queries, as the cluster can more efficiently retry smaller tasks within the query rather than retry the whole query.

 When a cluster is configured with a ``TASK`` retry policy, some relevant configuration properties have their default values changed to follow best